spaghettube/origin-placeholder/idea 3 - legacy combatant.md

 this origin is meant for those legacy pvp crutchers, either to make them more comfortable playing on newer versions, or to make them realistically be on equal footing on a one on one battle in newer versions

-the toughest part about this origin will surely be balancing combat with one less variable (attack cooldown)
+the toughest part about this origin will surely be balancing combat with one less variable (attack cooldown). formula for the damage is below.

 the idea is to make the player's abilities as default's as a human's, whilst merging them with "1.8 pvp"